4 credit score myths busted

 3. All my bill repayments are being reported to the credit reporting bodies

-Further to this, only providers with an Australian Credit Licence can record your repayment history on your credit file.
-So, paying your phone and electricity bills won’t be counted on your credit report.
+With Comprehensive Credit Reporting (CCR) now in place, your repayment history and detailed credit account information are now included on your credit report, however, only credit providers with an Australian Credit Licence can record this information.
+Which means, paying your phone and electricity bills won’t be counted on your credit report.

 4. A bankruptcy will affect my credit score forever